-- 1. Each ocular tissue must be in a labeled container with a unique identification at all times. - Write the donor's identification number, name, or other unique identifier with the date and time of procurement and whether right or left eye on a piece of masking tape or other adhesive backed plain paper.
+- 1. Each ocular tissue must be in a container labeled with a unique identification. - 2.
+Write the donor's identification number, name, or other unique identifier with the date and time of procurement and whether right or left eye on a piece of masking tape or other adhesive backed plain paper.
 Also include the name of the technician or enucleator. - 3.
-Once the ocular tissue has been transported back to the laboratory for final processing and disposition, determine the type of final or permanent label that the ocular tissue will require.
-This will depend on whether the ocular tissue will be used for corneal transplantation, sclera for surgical use, whole globes for lamellar keratoplasty, research or teaching, or disposal. - 4.
-All ocular tissue for surgical use, including corneas, sclera, and whole eyes, shall have a permanent label that conforms to EBAA Medical Standards.
+Upon tissue arrival at the laboratory for final processing and disposition, determine label type needed, based on potential outcomes such as corneal transplantation, sclera for surgical use, whole globes for lamellar keratoplasty, research or teaching, or disposal. - All ocular tissue for surgical use, including corneas, sclera, and whole eyes, shall have a permanent label conforming to EBAA Medical Standards.
 Preprinted labels are recommended, but not required.
-These labels shall include the following: - A. Name of source eye bank reports."
+These labels shall include the following: - A. Name of source eye bank

-Intermediate or temporary labeling provides identification of the ocular tissue prior to final processing and application of a permanent label.
+2. Intermediate or temporary labeling provides identification of the ocular tissue prior to final processing and application of a permanent label.

-- 4. See EBAA Medical Standards section J1.000 - A. The Source Eye Bank is defined as "the entity that releases tissue following donor eligibility determination and is responsible for maintaining donor records and evaluating adverse reaction
+- 4. See EBAA Medical Standards section J1.000 - A. The Source Eye Bank is defined as "the entity that releases tissue following donor eligibility determination and is responsible for maintaining donor records and evaluating adverse reaction reports."

-- B. ISBT 128 tissue identifier.
-The ISBT tissue identifier includes the Donation Identification Number (DIN), Product Code, and Processing Facility Information Code (if applicable). - C. Type of ocular tissue. - D. Date and time of donor's death, in the international format (YYYY-MM-DD). - E. Date and time of ocular tissue preservation, e.g., cornea, sclera, or other, in the international format (YYYY-MM-DD). - F. If the cornea has additional processing, clearly indicate this on the label. - G. The statement that the ocular tissue is intended for single application only.
-Also a statement that the ocular tissue is not considered sterile. - H. Expiration date of the tissue, in the international format (YYYY-MM-DD). - I. Type of storage solution. - J. Label ocular tissue products distributed internationally with ISBT 128 data structures within two-dimensional (2-D) data matrix symbols. (effective 1/1/2017) - If ocular tissue is provided for research and serologic screening is not performed, then a biohazardous legend label must be applied and a statement that tissue is for "non-clinical use only". - See EBAA Medical Standards section H1.000, which requires a statement alerting the receiver of this ocular tissue that this tissue is potentially hazardous biological material.
+- B. ISBT 128 tissue identifiers.
+ISBT tissue identifiers include Donation Identification Number (DIN), Product Code, and Processing Facility Information Code (if applicable). - C. Type of ocular tissue. - D. Date and time of donor's death, in international format (YYYY-MM-DD HH:MM). - E. Date and time of ocular tissue preservation, in international format (YYYY-MM-DD HH:MM). - F. If the cornea has additional processing, clearly indicate this on the label. - G. The following statements: tissue intended for single application or single patient use only. tissue not considered sterile. - H. Tissue expiration date in the international format (YYYY-MM-DD). - I. Type of storage solution. - J. Label ocular tissue products distributed internationally with ISBT 128 data structures within two-dimensional (2-D) data matrix symbols.
+(Effective 1/1/2017) - 5.
+If ocular tissue is provided for research and serologic screening is not performed, then affix a label containing the word "BIOHARD" or biohazard legend and a statement that tissue is for "Non-Clinical Use Only" and "Not for Transplant."